issamansur/issamansur/README.md

 - Do you know what they call a hero who acts alone and does not listen to anyone?
 Villain.
 [Number Five - "Academia umbrella"]
 - Сold and clean as the first snow...
 [Lucy Gray - "Hunger Games: Ballad of songbirds and snakes"]
 - The phoenix burns and is reborn, becomes more perfect, but one day...
 [Me]
+- You always expect the worst from people, because that's all you see in yourself.
+[Girlfriend of Dr. Audley Lim - "Good doctor"]
+- Whenever people want you to do something they think is wrong they say it's "reality".
+[Dr. Shaun Murphy - "Good doctor"]